GetGitReady/learn-cherry-pick/ReadMe.md

 ### Command Prompt
 - Clone the repo using the command `git clone https://github.com/GetGitReady/learn-cherry-pick.git`
+- Check out the release branch by the command `git checkout -b  release1 origin\release1`
+- Run the command `git log --pretty=oneline` to see all the commits in the branch.
+Copy the commit sha of
 - Create a new branch based on main by the command `git checkout -b bug-fix main`
--
+- Run the command `git cherry-pick "copied commit sha"` to cherry pick